 So let’s get to the secret sauce for lifting your content from amateur to professional.
 Here’s the recipe.

 - A good handful of charisma – look and sound engaged about what you’re presenting.

-- A small pinch of knowledge – know what you’re talking about but don’t overwhelm your audience, everyday language over technobabble everyday.
+- A large portion of knowledge – know what you’re talking about but don’t overwhelm your audience, everyday language over technobabble everyday.

 - A bunch of branding – company tag lines, animated logos or opening screens, logo watermarks.

-Now I can’t really help you that much with the top 2 ingredients, other than saying just be yourself and try to relax.
+Now I can’t really help you that much with the top 2 ingredients, other than saying just be yourself and try to relax and let your knowledge come out in a clear way.
 People connect with people, not machines.
 Be a person, the kind of person you’d like to talk to.

 But what about points 3 and 4?

 Quality – please ensure the lens of your camera or phone is clean!
 All the pro-polish in the world doesn’t make a dime of difference if it looks like you’re filming in soft focus like in the old Hollywood movies.